Gloucester News, sport and weather

 Gloucester part of CDAT conference

-Gloucester send a couple representatives to Sydney for the first Australia Drug Foundation NSW CDAT Conference.
+Gloucester sends a couple of representatives to Sydney for the first Australia Drug Foundation NSW CDAT Conference.

 Entertainment